A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Preliminaries

-Similar to previous work, we assume that the distribution of $T$ satisfies the IFR property for the \textsc{da} setting, meaning that $\frac{\Prb(T=k)}{\Prb(T\ge k)}$ is non-decreasing for any $k\in \mathbb{Z}_+$.
-This property holds for various distributions used in the literature, such as exponential, Poisson, and geometric distributions \citep{goyal2016near, aouad2018greedy}.
+Similar to previous work, we assume that the distribution of $T$ satisfies the IFR property for the \textsc{da} setting.
+This means that $\frac{\Prb(T=k)}{\Prb(T\geq k)}$ is non-decreasing for any $k\in \mathbb{Z}_+$.
+The IFR property holds for various distributions commonly used in the literature, such as exponential, Poisson, and geometric distributions \citep{goyal2016near, aouad2018greedy}.

-\subsubsection{DAP Problem}
+\subsubsection{DAP Problem.}

-In the \textsc{dap} problem, there are $m$ different types of customers, denoted by $\MM=\{1,2,\dots,m\}$.
-A customer of type $k\in \MM$ chooses (independently) according to the MNL choice model $\phi_k:\NN\times 2^{\NN}\to [0,1]$, with attraction parameters $\{v_{ki}\}_{i\in \NN}$.
+In \textsc{dap}, there are $m$ customer types, denoted by $\MM=\{1,2,\cdots,m\}$.
+A customer of type $k\in \MM$ chooses (independently) according to the MNL choice model $\phi_k:\NN\times 2^{\NN}\to [0,1]$, with attraction parameters $(v_{ki})_{i \in \NN }$.
 The probability that customer $t$ belongs to type $k$, given by $\lambda_{k,t}$, is known in advance.
 Every customer's type is independent and realized on arrival.
-Unlike the \textsc{da} problem where customers see all available products, in \textsc{dap}, when a customer of type $k$ arrives at time $t$, we select a subset of available products (assortment) to offer.
+Unlike the \textsc{da} problem where customers see all available products, in \textsc{dap}, when a customer arrives at time $t$, we select a subset of available products (assortment) to offer.
 We decide the assortment based on the purchase history of the first $t-1$ customers, the current customer's type, and the distribution of future customer types.
-We continue using $\Zpi_i(\vecc,T)$ and $\fpi(\vecc, T)$ to denote the expected consumption of product $i$ and expected total revenue in the selling horizon with $T$ customers.
-Note that both $\fpi$ and $\Zpi$ depend on the chosen assortment policy and we will specify the policy in the contexts when we discuss them in subsequent sections.
+We continue to use $\Zpi_i(\vecc,T)$ and $\fpi(\vecc, T)$ to denote the expected consumption of product $i$ and expected total revenue in the selling horizon with $T$ customers, respectively.
+Note that both $\fpi$ and $\Zpi$ depend on the chosen online assortment policy; we will specify the policy that we use in subsequent sections.
 When $T$ is deterministic, this setting aligns with \cite{bai2022coordinated}.
-When $T$ is stochastic, we decide the initial inventory $\vecc$ based on the distribution $D_T$ and the assortment policy.
-Then the total expected revenue is $ \EE_T[\fpi(\vecc,T)]$.
-Unlike the \textsc{da} case, here we will consider arbitrary distributions of $T$.
+When $T$ is stochastic, we decide the initial inventory level $\vecc$ based on the distribution $D_T$.
+In this case, the total expected revenue is $ \EE_{T\sim D_T}[\fpi(\vecc,T)]$.
+Unlike \textsc{da}, here we allow for arbitrary distributions of $T$.

-\subsection{Fluid Relaxation (\FR)}
+\subsection{Fluid Relaxation}

-We define fluid relaxations (\FR) as the optimization problems that maximize fluid approximations of the original expected revenue objective under some constraints.
+We define fluid relaxations as optimization problems that maximize fluid approximations of the original expected revenue objective under certain constraints.
 We start by defining these approximations, followed by some preliminary results instrumental to our algorithm and analysis.